Eagle Watching – Be Right in the Heart of It!

 Most of the area’s eagles migrate south when the water freezes from nesting territories in central Canada and the Great Lake states.
 They start appearing in low numbers in late December and begin to head back north in late February or March.
 January and February will boast the largest numbers of this beautiful bird.
 They migrate south and will perch in tall trees along shorelines looking for food – especially in areas where tows or dams have churned up stunned fish.

 If you are planning a day or two of eagle watching, you may want to do a little bit of research on the national symbol of the United States.
 Two of the web sites that I found most helpful came from opposites sides of the river.
 The Missouri Department of Conservation has a great site indicating three spots along the river that are great for eagle watching – Lock & Dam 24 in Clarksville (the most popular), Lock & Dam 25 east of Winfield and the Old Chain of Rocks bridge (south of I-270 off of Riverview Drive in St. Louis).
 I knew about Clarksville and Winfield as they are basically in our own backyard but had no idea about the bridge.
-Be sure and check out www.mdc.mo.gov/discover-nature/programs/eagle-days for more information about these locations.
+Be sure and check out nature.mdc.mo.gov/discover-nature/teacher-portal/eagle-days for more information about these locations.